 When an application has been rejected under Trademark Act § 2(d), 15 U.S.C. § 1052(d), and the refusal to register has been appealed to the Board, it is recommended that the applicant periodically check the status of the cited registration.
-SeeTBMP § 1203.
-The applicant should immediately notify the Board if the applicant learns that the registration has expired or been cancelled, or if the registration is assigned to the applicant.
+See TBMP § 1203.
+If the applicant learns that the registration has expired or been cancelled, the applicant should immediately notify the Board thereof.
+Similarly, if the registration is assigned to the applicant, the applicant should immediately notify the Board thereof.

-1213 Suspension of Appeal of Refusal of Application
+1213 Suspension of Appeal

 Prior to the issuance of the Board's decision in an ex parte appeal, proceedings with respect to the appeal may be suspended by the Board upon written request by the applicant showing good cause for the requested suspension.
 [Note 1.]
-Cf.TBMP § 510.
+Cf. TBMP § 510.
 Examples of situations in which the Board may suspend proceedings in an appeal, at the request of the applicant, are listed below: